Kenny Wiggins

-Kenny Wiggins (born August 8, 1988) is an American football guard who is a free agent.
-He was signed by the Baltimore Ravens as an undrafted free agent in 2011.
+Kenny Wiggins (born August 8, 1988) is an American former professional football guard.
+He was signed by the San Francisco 49ers as an undrafted free agent in 2011.
 He played college football at Fresno State.
-Wiggins has also played with the San Francisco 49ers and the San Diego / Los Angeles Chargers.
+Wiggins also played with the Baltimore Ravens and San Diego / Los Angeles Chargers.

+Early life

+Wiggins was born and raised in Elk Grove, California.
+He graduated from Elk Grove High School.

 Professional career

 Baltimore Ravens

-After going undrafted in the 2011 NFL Draft, Wiggins was signed to the Baltimore Ravens practice squad on Monday November 28, 2011.
+Wiggins was signed to the Baltimore Ravens practice squad on Monday November 28, 2011.

 San Francisco 49ers

 Wiggins signed with the San Francisco 49ers on January 31, 2012.
 He was cut prior to the regular season on September 1, 2012.

 Wiggins again signed with 49ers on February 7, 2013.
 He was released by the team on August 31, 2013.

 San Diego / Los Angeles Chargers

 On November 16, 2013, Wiggins was promoted to the Chargers' active roster.
 He was cut two days later to make room for Willie Smith.
 He was re-signed to the practice squad and once again promoted to the active roster on November 23, 2013.
 He was released on August 20, 2014.
 Later on in September Wiggins was resigned.
 On October 4, 2015, Wiggins got his first career start against the Cleveland Browns in for the injured Orlando Franklin.

 On March 20, 2017, Wiggins re-signed with the Chargers.
 He started all 16 games at right guard for the Chargers in 2017.